 It’s very common and normal for the area needled to feel sore, bruise, tender and tight for one to three days.
 This muscle soreness feels much like that of a bruise or DOMS (delayed onset of muscle soreness) that you get after working out.

 Expectations following dry needling depend on the purpose of the treatment.
 If you’re working on muscle flexibility, you should expect improved range of motion.
 If you’re working on pain, you should expect decreased pain.

-How Often Should a Person Get Dry Needling?
+How Often Should a Person Get the Treatment?

 Dry needling doesn’t have a restriction as far as frequency.
 However, recommended full recovery from side effects such as soreness before having a follow-up dry needling session.
 It’s beneficial to understand the effects of dry needling on yourself prior to a second session, to know how much intensity should be used on the next session.